Archive for the Movies Category

 Movie Trivia: The Nightmare Before Christmas [Trivia]

-Posted in Movies on April 19, 2009 by qgeek
+Posted in Movies on April 19, 2009 by The Quintessential Geek

 “Number two on the Burton double feature – The Nightmare Before Christmas.
 I know; it’s neither Halloween nor Christmas, but I think this is one you can watch year-round.